NicosNicolaou16/SampleBlocPatternAndDriftWithSingleState/README.md

 # Sample Bloc Pattern And Drift With Single State

 This project is an application that uses Bloc Architecture Pattern Single State with Dio Network Manager and Drift Database without Drift File but with the Class.

 # This Project contains:

 Bloc Architecture Pattern with Repository and Service <br />
-Dio (Network Manager) <br />
+[Dio Network Manager](https://pub.dev/packages/dio) is responsible for making requests and retrieving data from the remote server. <br />
 Drift Database (SQL) <br />
 GetIt Library (Dependencies Injection) <br />